surfacesyntacticud/website/content/_index.md

 Automatic conversion to the SUD format is available [here](data).

 ## Publications

-The SUD annotation scheme is described in the publications below:
+### Papers about the SUD annotation scheme

   * Kim Gerdes, Bruno Guillaume, Sylvain Kahane, Guy Perrier.
+[Starting a new treebank?
+Go SUD!
+Theoretical and practical benefits of the Surface-Syntactic distributional approach](https://hal.inria.fr/hal-03509136v1) to be presented at [DepLing 2021](http://depling.org/depling2021/).
+  * Kim Gerdes, Bruno Guillaume, Sylvain Kahane, Guy Perrier.
 [Improving Surface-syntactic Universal Dependencies (SUD): surface-syntactic relations and deep syntactic features](https://hal.inria.fr/hal-02266003v1) presented at [TLT 2019](https://syntaxfest.github.io/syntaxfest19/tlt2019/tlt2019.html).
   * Kim Gerdes, Bruno Guillaume, Sylvain Kahane, Guy Perrier.
 [SUD or Surface-Syntactic Universal Dependencies: An annotation scheme near-isomorphic to UD](https://hal.inria.fr/hal-01930614v1) presented at [UDW 2018](https://universaldependencies.org/udw18/).

+### Other publications related to SUD

-  * Some linguistic arguments in favor of SUD can be found in the Glossa article: Timothy Osborne, Kim Gerdes [The status of function words in dependency grammar: A critique of Universal Dependencies (UD)](https://www.glossa-journal.org/article/10.5334/gjgl.537/)
+Some linguistic arguments in favor of SUD can be found in the Glossa article:
+  * Timothy Osborne, Kim Gerdes [The status of function words in dependency grammar: A critique of Universal Dependencies (UD)](https://www.glossa-journal.org/article/10.5334/gjgl.537/)

-  * Comparing syntactic complexity and cognitive constraint of SUD and UD: Yan, Jianwei, and Haitao Liu.
+Comparing syntactic complexity and cognitive constraint of SUD and UD:
+  * Yan, Jianwei, and Haitao Liu.
 [Which annotation scheme is more expedient to measure syntactic difficulty and cognitive demand?.](https://www.aclweb.org/anthology/W19-7903.pdf) Presented at [Quasy](https://quasy-2019.webnode.com/), SyntaxFest 2019.

 ## SUD relations overview